 Hybrid (human-AI) disease management

-- Van Stijn, J.J., Neerincx, M.A., ten Teije, A.T., and Vethman, S. (to appear).
+- Van Stijn, J.J., Neerincx, M.A., ten Teije, A.T., and Vethman, S. (2021).
 Team Design Patterns for Moral Decisions in Hybrid Intelligent Systems: A Case Study of Bias Mitigation.
+AAAI 2021 Spring Symposium on Combining Machine Learning and Knowledge Engineering (AAAI-MAKE 2021)

-Van der Waa et al. (2020) provide some high-level patterns for the allocation of moral decision-making in human-agent teams:
+Van der Waa et al. (2020) provide some high-level patterns for the allocation of moral decision-making in human-agent/robot teams (HART):

 - van der Waa, J., van Diggelen, J., Siebert, L. C., Neerincx, M., & Jonker, C. (2020).
 Allocation of Moral Decision-Making in Human-Agent Teams: A Pattern Approach.
 In International Conference on Human-Computer Interaction (pp. 203-220).
 Springer, Cham.